aws/aws-sdk-js-v3/clients/client-xray/README.md

 AWS SDK for JavaScript XRay Client for Node.js, Browser and React Native.

-<p>AWS X-Ray provides APIs for managing debug traces and retrieving service maps
+<p>Amazon Web Services X-Ray provides APIs for managing debug traces and retrieving service maps
 and other data created by processing those traces.</p>

 ## Installing